1. The exchange student

 5. The trophy hunter

-Trophy hunters can be found googling Sweden's women's water polo team or hunting out tall men at Viking reenactment events (or just their local bar).
+Trophy hunters can be found chatting up Swedes in their local bar, supermarket, Viking reenactment events and so on.
 These people are here specifically to mix their gene pool with a bit of Scandinavian blondeness.
 Some have been known to keep tallies of their conquests.
 Their goal: Well, it's obvious, isn't it?

 But don't dismiss them purely as indulgent commitment phobes.
 Many trophy hunters are actually seriously looking for a foreign partner to settle down with.
-His or her goal is to one day have a blonde little multilingual child named Eva or Lars – which this expat understands are still common Swedish names - based on a book from the 1950s they found in their local library in their home country.
+His or her goal is to one day have a blonde little multilingual child named Gudrun or Sven – which this expat understands are still common Swedish baby names – based on a book from the 1950s they found in their local library in their home country.

 A typical Swedish child?
 Photo: Lena Granefelt/imagebank.sweden.se